 information if you can't find what you want here or don't care for my

 links (only useful if you're reading these notes online, obviously).

-- Courier New font is used for Unix commands or file_names that
+- Courier New font is used to indicate Linux commands or fileNames that

 you have to type in.